 The main business o’ any Pyrate or Privateer is trade.
-Goods, whether necessary or luxury, were acquired and sold in or around various ports – usually on ocean, lake or river, but profitable travel inland was also welcomed.
+Goods, whether necessary or luxury, are acquired and sold in or around various ports – usually on/near ocean, lake or river – but profitable travel inland is also welcomed.

 Capt.
-John Swallow’s family includes no less than four First Nations – Algonquin, Mi’kmaq, Meskwaki & Lakota…and many o’ the first French to land in what is now Canada & the US, who lived, loved and traded with many Nations as friends and relatives.
+John Swallow’s family includes no less than four First Nations – Lakota, Mi’kmaq, Meskwaki, Anishinaabe..and many o’ the first French to land in what is now Canada & the US, who lived, loved and traded with many Nations, as friends and relatives.

 The Kinnikinnick Trading Company honours these relations by trading in many traditional First Nations goods; White Buffalo Sage, clay effigy pipes, botanicals, pelts, beads, shells, rattles, natural resins, salves, trade silver, art…etc.

 As for the name, Kinnikinnick is a traditional smoking mixture – common to many First Nations – comprised o’ various plants like Bearberry Leaf, Willow Bark, etc. (it contains no tobacco).
-The word itself means “mixture” and varies only slightly in pronunciation among many Nations.
+The word itself comes from the Anishinaabe language base and means “things that are mixed”.